-Lighting Best Practices:
+Lighting Comments:

-- 5. The minimum maintained light level should be no lower than 1.0 foot-candles throughout the parking areas, walkways, building entrance and building edge. - 6.
+- 5. The Police Division's lighting guideline requires a minimum maintained light level no lower than 1.0 foot-candles throughout the parking areas, walkways, building entrance and building edge.
+This mostly aligns with the County's Zoning Ordinance.
+The proposed lighting falls below the 1.0 foot candle in some areas.
+Please increase the lighting in the following areas: - Parking spaces along the southern portion of the site - Parking spaces against Phase 2 - Around the building edge of the commercial building - All trails and walkways - Min 6.0 foot candles in parking deck - 6.
 The lamps throughout the site should be the same.
 The emphasis is to have the same color of light (white or orange/yellow) throughout which will provide good color rendition, help with visibility, and reduce contrasts.
 Color rendition refers to how objects of various colors appear under a particular lamp.
-Metal halide, LED, compact fluorescent lamps (white light) are preferred.
+Metal halide, LED, compact fluorescent lamps (white light) are preferred. - 7.
+All light fixtures need to be full cut-off.
+See Photo's A and B for examples of full cut-off wall packs and pole lights.